Volunteers – Background Checks & Training

 Fingerprinting: Live Scans

-A Live Scan must be done specifically for MY Club by each coach or other “regular volunteer”.
+A Live Scan1 must be done specifically for MY Club by each coach or other “regular volunteer”.
 Thankfully, you only need to do it once, It does not need to be done annually. rather than annually like the rest of the certs.
 Unfortunately, though, a Live Scan for another organization can’t be used for MY Club.

 1. Fill out the MY Club Live Scan form.
 Use your full legal name, as found on your driver’s license or California ID.